Shein1/backObjetPerdu/README.md

 - Version 1.7

-  - Change on seeder
+  - Changes on seeder
-  - Change on model Object
+  - Changes on model Object

 - Version 1.6